-8 The calculation of the GHG emission is based on Appendix 2: Reporting Guidance on Environmental KPIs.
+7 The calculation of the GHG emission is based on Appendix 2: Reporting Guidance on Environmental KPIs.

-9 Scope 1: Direct emission from sources that are owned or controlled by the Group.
+8 Scope 1: Direct emission from sources that are owned or controlled by the Group.

-10 From Annual Air Emissions Report filed with Government of Alberta by the Group.
+9 From Annual Air Emissions Report submitted to the Government of Alberta by the Group.

-11 Scope 2: Indirect emissions from purchased electricity consumed by the Group.
+10 Scope 2: Indirect emissions from purchased electricity consumed by the Group.

-12 Scope 3: Other indirect emissions mainly from business air travel and paper waste disposed at landfills.
+11 Scope 3: Other indirect emissions mainly from business air travel and paper waste disposed at landfills.